Will the Quartzsite RV show go on? Here's the latest! - RV Travel

 By Russ and Tiña De Maris

-Quartzsite, Arizona—a winter stamping ground for tens of thousands of RVers.
+Quartzsite, Arizona – a winter stomping ground for tens of thousands of RVers.
 The warm, dry weather is one draw.
-Another, the Big Tent Show, more properly known as as the Quarzsite Sports, Vacation, and RV show.
+Another, the Big Tent Show, more properly known as the Quartzsite Sports, Vacation & RV show.
 Kenny King has promoted the show and seen to the “Big Top” tent for seeming ages, opening faithfully every January.
 But what about this coming January?
 With COVID-19 messing up a lot of plans, many RVers are wondering if there’ll be a show.

 All said, no doubt many will be making plans to attend “The 38th Annual Quartzsite Sports, Vacation & RV Show, an event now set for Jan.
 16-24, 2021, billed as ‘the largest gathering of RVs and RVers on earth.’”